Yogesh-Ghatode/Outlook-Integration/README.md

 # Outlook-Integration

-This is a node.js project on Outlook-Integration as an backend task for RingOver Intern.
+This is a node.js project on Outlook-Integration

 ## Features
   - Setup OAuth for outlook.